 GeneCards Summary for SSTR2 Gene

 SSTR2 (Somatostatin Receptor 2) is a Protein Coding gene.
-Diseases associated with SSTR2 include Pancreatic Endocrine Carcinoma and Type C Thymoma.
-Among its related pathways are Salivary secretion and Peptide ligand-binding receptors.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and neuropeptide binding.
+Diseases associated with SSTR2 include Neuroendocrine Tumor and Growth Hormone Secreting Pituitary Adenoma.
+Among its related pathways are Signaling by GPCR and Salivary secretion.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and neuropeptide binding.
 An important paralog of this gene is SSTR5.

 Receptor for somatostatin-14 and -28.
 This receptor is coupled via pertussis toxin sensitive G proteins to inhibition of adenylyl cyclase.
 In addition it stimulates phosphotyrosine phosphatase and PLC via pertussis toxin insensitive as well as sensitive G proteins.
 Inhibits calcium entry by suppressing voltage-dependent calcium channels.
 Acts as the functionally dominant somatostatin receptor in pancreatic alpha- and beta-cells where it mediates the inhibitory effect of somatostatin-14 on hormone secretion.
 Inhibits cell growth through enhancement of MAPK1 and MAPK2 phosphorylation and subsequent up-regulation of CDKN1B.
 Stimulates neuronal migration and axon outgrowth and may participate in neuron development and maturation during brain development.
 Mediates negative regulation of insulin receptor signaling through PTPN6.
 Inactivates SSTR3 receptor function following heterodimerization.